EISLAB2021/Systematic_Acoustic_Monitoring_for_Floating_Debris/README.md

 - behavior analysis based on temporal motion cues
 - pseudo-label generation from motion regions

-It does not include target detector training or inference code.

 ## Sonar Hardware

 The laboratory system uses an **ARIS Explorer 3000 forward-looking sonar**.
 Its acoustic imaging output provides the frame sequence used by the tracking pipeline in this repository.